 Removing standing water and debris is usually the first concern after a storm.
 Then you will need to focus on drying out any remaining damp areas in your home.
 Reduce drying time by pointing fans into corners of damp rooms since corners often take the longest to dry.

 Use repellent to keep household pests out of your home.
-Botanical pest repellents, such as EarthKind’s Stay Away Mice® and Stay Away Ants® repellent pouches, help deter pests from entering your home.
-Not only are they eco-friendly and free of harmful chemicals, they keep your house protected from a disaster that you can actually prevent from happening.
+Botanical pest repellents, such as EarthKind’s Stay Away Rodent® and Stay Away Ants & Cockroaches pouches, help deter pests from entering your home.
+Not only are they eco-friendly and free of harmful chemicals, but they also keep your house protected from a disaster that you can actually prevent from happening.